 Habits of polar bears

-Polar bears have a number of fascinating habits and here are some you should know about before your trip.
+Polar bears have a number of fascinating habits, which is partly why we love them.
+Here are some you should know about before your trip.

 Polar bears use body language, scent markings and vocalisation to communicate.

 Head wagging from side to side usually means polar bears want to play and nose-to-nose greetings usually occur when a bear asks another bear for food.